[Interview] Moldova to EU: Help us go after fugitives

 It also imposed trade sanctions on Moldova when it showed interest in closer EU ties.

-A Russian diplomat, Dmitry Kozak, did a new trade deal with Sandu in August.
+A Russian diplomat, Dmitry Kozak, agreed with Sandu in August to lift trade barriers.

 But Kozak might ask a high price for any peace deal, given that, back in 2003, he personally authored a plan to partition Moldova in return for conflict resolution.